EngineeringEducation/Onboarding/server/mailing_list.md

 ## General Resources:

-Keep open the Express API documentation and the Node.js documentation.
+**Keep open the Express API documentation and the Node.js documentation.**

 Another great resource is [this API tutorial](https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4)

 ## Step 0: The Simplest Possible Thing

 First, let’s just create a webserver that returns Hello World!
 Let’s go through some of the basic "app hygiene" practices that will help us keep organized.

-Open terminal, and create yourself a folder for this project with mkdir. **Stay out of finder.app for this entire exercise**, and out of it forever if you can help it.
+Open terminal, and create yourself a folder for this project with `mkdir`. **Stay out of finder.app for this entire exercise**, and out of it forever if you can help it.
 Real programmers don’t use finder.app.

-Next, within that folder, git init
+Next, within that folder, `git init`

-Now, npm init
+Now, `npm init`

 npm will ask you several questions, press enter if you don’t know what to fill in.
 You can always come back later and look at your package.json file and change things.
-Make sure to give it a **name** (mailingList or whatever strikes your fancy); **accept the default entry point **(which is index.js), and add an author and description if you feel like it.
+Make sure to give it a **name** (`mailingList` or whatever strikes your fancy); **accept the default entry point **(which is `index.js`), and add an author and description if you feel like it.

 Now then, we’ll be using an npm package called ‘Express’, which helps us manage a lot of common web tasks and also helps us organize our program.
 We need to install it however, so let’s do that now with npm install express --save

 The --save switch writes that we need that package in our package.json file, so that anyone who wants to run our code only has to type npm install and it will pull down all of our packages.

 Now, create index.js by typing touch index.js in your terminal.
 This creates a blank file.
-Now open up sublime text (try subl .) and add your folder to your project using the project menu.
+Open up sublime text (try using `subl .`) and add your folder to your project using the project menu.

 **Time to finally write some code!**